MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 and semantics that are similar to other object-oriented programming languages.
-The goal is to enable developers and IT professionals to embrace Windows PowerShell for a wider range of use cases, simplify development of Windows PowerShell artifacts -such as Windows PowerShell Desired State Configuration (DSC) resources- and accelerate coverage of management surfaces.
+The goal is to enable developers and IT professionals to embrace Windows PowerShell for a wider range of use cases, simplify development of Windows PowerShell artifacts and accelerate coverage of management surfaces.